nic-barbara/R2DN/README.md

 This will create a Python virtual environment and run all the experiments, process the results, and reproduce the figures from the paper.

+### A Note on Dependencies

+All code was tested and developed in Ubuntu 22.04 with CUDA 12.4 and Python 3.10.12.

 Requirements were generated with [`pipreqs`](https://github.com/bndr/pipreqs).
 The `install.sh` script assumes the user is running JAX on an NVIDIA GPU with CUDA 12.
 If no GPU is available, simply remove the line

     pip install -U "jax[cuda12_pip]"

 from the `install.sh` script.
 If you have a GPU that is not running CUDA, edit the installation command accordingly.